gefyoung/timebar/README.md

 # Timebar: A habit tracking app built with SST and Nextjs

-Ensure you have an AWS account set up, and SST installed.
+Ensure you have an AWS account set up, with CLI, and SST installed.
-Be sure to create a .env and provide the following VARs:

 This project was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).